 Humanistic therapy is an umbrella term which refers to a variety of therapies that focus on you as an individual and your personal growth.
 Unlike other types of therapy that focus on correcting dysfunctional or disordered thoughts and behaviours, humanistic therapy instead focuses on positive skills and characteristics.
 Your therapist will actively listen and emphasize clear understanding of your thoughts and emotions, accepting you without judgement.

-Humanistic therapies we offer include Narrative therapy, solution-focused therapy, and person-centred therapy. (add links to each type of therapy named in this section)
+Humanistic therapies we offer include Narrative therapy, solution-focused therapy, and person-centred therapy.

 Interpersonal therapy (IPT) can help you change by providing a deeper understanding of how your relationships impact your mental health.
 By exploring the dynamics of your interactions with others, you can gain insight into how these relationships may be contributing to your current challenges.
 IPT is a short-term approach that teaches you skills to build productive habits.
 You might learn new ways to self-soothe, express emotions, or pause triggering conversations.